Biden promises ‘relentless diplomacy’ to skeptical allies

 Biden limited his time at the United Nations due to coronavirus concerns.
 He met with Australian Prime Minister Scott Morrison in New York following his speech, before heading back to the White House for a busy week of diplomacy in virtual and Washington settings.

-The president was scheduled to meet with Johnson later Tuesday at the White House.
+Johnson, the British prime minister, made passing reference to the new security alliance that paved the way for the submarine deal when he met with Biden later Tuesday at the White House.
+Johnson said that creation of the alliance, dubbed AUKUS, has “great potential to benefit the whole world.”
+The British leader made no mention of the French uproar.

-The president’s advisers were still arranging on Tuesday for Biden to hold a call with French President Emmanuel Macron, White House press secretary Jen Psaki said.
-A French government spokesman Gabriel Attal said on Sunday that Macron, who was among many world leaders who did not attend the UNGA in person, expected to speak to Bidenin the coming days.
+The president’s advisers were still arranging Tuesday for Biden to hold a call with French President Emmanuel Macron, White House press secretary Jen Psaki said.
+French government spokesman Gabriel Attal said Sunday that Macron, who was among many world leaders who did not attend the UNGA in person, is expected to speak to Biden in the coming days.

-Madhani reported from Washington.
-Associated Press writers Seth Borenstein and Darlene Superville in Washington, Jonathan Lemire in New York and Edith Lederer at the United Nations contributed to this report.